Currents in the dilute $O(n=1)$ model: Recursion relations

 \section{Recursion relations}

-In this section, we derive recursion equations, relating systems with size $L$ and $L-1$.
-Setting two adjacent rapidities to a special ratio, the system size $L$ effectively decreases by one.
-The special ratio prohibit certain configurations on the two sites, which results by an effective decrease in the system size.
+In this section, we derive recursion equations, relating systems with sizes $L$ and $L-1$.
+For a special ratio of the rapidities of two consecutive sites, the possible configurations of the two sites are restricted in such a way that they act as a single site.
 The same mechanism works on the boundary, by setting the boundary rapidity and the first (last) rapidity to the special ratio.
-This allows us to relate systems of different sizes $L$ and $L-1$ to each other by the recursion relations.\\ The polynomial weights of the configurations become $0$, if the configuration is not allowed, and factorize into a product of a symmetric prefactor and the polynomial weight of the smaller configuration, if it is allowed.\\ This situation is well known in IQFT literature, usually referred as fusion equation and boundary fusion equation \cite{SGAlZam:bSmxIQFT}.
+This allows us to relate systems of different sizes $L$ and $L-1$ to each other by the recursion relations.
+Similar equations hold for the dense loop model \cite{qasimi2017skein}. \\ The polynomial weights of the configurations become $0$, if the configuration is not allowed, and factorize into a product of a symmetric prefactor and the polynomial weight of the smaller configuration, if it is allowed.\\ This situation is well known in IQFT literature, usually referred as fusion equation and boundary fusion equation \cite{ghoshal1994boundary}.